Everything you need to know about how Crewed works — for crews, for employers, and for anyone trying to figure out if this is right for them.

 Crewed is a job platform for teams.
 Instead of applying to jobs one person at a time, groups of people who already work well together — a pair of servers, a dev trio, a construction crew — can build a shared profile and apply to jobs as a unit.
 Employers find pre-formed teams instead of assembling a new one from strangers.

-Crews of 2 or more people who have worked together before and want to find their next job together.
-And employers who want to hire a ready-made team rather than build one from scratch.
+Groups of 2 or more people with real chemistry who want to work together — whether you've worked together before, are college roommates, partners, family, or just friends who know each other deeply.
+Plus employers who want to hire a team that already clicks instead of building one from strangers.
 We work across hospitality, construction, technology, healthcare, creative, media, retail, education, landscaping, and more.

 Crewed is free to use right now — for both crews and employers — while we grow the community.
 In the future, we plan to introduce pricing for employers who post listings.
 Job-seeking crews will remain free.